JordanGreenies/NodeJS-Reverse-Powershell-Websocket/README.md

 ## Known Issues
 * Due to the text encoding it's hard to return binaries from the Powershell response without them being malformed
+* If you manage to crash/hang Powershell, it's game over.

 ## Installation
  1. Open ports 3394 (default websocket) & 3395 (default http) on your server